List of birds of Finland

-The whooper swan is the national bird of Finland.
+A whooper swan in Oulu.
+This species is the national bird of Finland.

 This is a list of the bird species recorded in Finland.
-The avifauna of Finland included a total of 501 confirmed species as of October 2024, according to BirdLife Suomi, with supplemental additions from Avibase.
-Of them, 5 have been introduced by humans, and six have not been reported in Finland since 1950.
+The avifauna of Finland included a total of 501 confirmed species as of October 2024, according to BirdLife Suomi.
+Of them, six have been introduced by humans, and six have not been reported in Finland since 1950.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of The Clements Checklist of Birds of the World, 2022 edition.
-The Finnish names in parentheses are from the BirdLife Suomi list.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English, Finnish and scientific names) are from the BirdLife Suomi list.

 The following tags have been used to highlight some categories of occurrence: